The Complete New Student Guide to Sheffield

 Sheffield Hallam has two campuses, City Campus and Collegiate Campus.
 The City Campus is, naturally, located in the city centre - the university buildings are mostly concentrated within Arundel Gate and Sheaf Street.
 Conveniently, the Student’s Union, science park and main entrance are located across from Sheffield Train Station.

-Collegiate Campus is a little further out, nestled next to Ecclesall Road; this area is a student hotspot and public transport regularly runs between here and the city.
+Collegiate Campus is a little further out, nestled close to our Ecclesall Road student houses; this area is a student hotspot and public transport regularly runs between here and the city.

-The University of Sheffield is more spread out than Hallam, the universities’ buildings are located in the City Centre to Ranmoor - different departments are spread out across Sheffield.
-Many, including the iconic Art’s Tower, Information Centre and the Student’s Union.
+The University of Sheffield is more spread out than Hallam, the universities’ buildings are spread out across Sheffield.
+Key buildings include the iconic Art’s Tower, Information School and the Student’s Union.

 How many students at the University of Sheffield?